UPDATE: Dakota Harvest closes in downtown Grand Forks

 A popular bakery in downtown Grand Forks has closed after being in business for more than 10 years.

-Dakota Harvest Bakers at 17 N. Third St. announced the closure Tuesday morning via Facebook.
+Dakota Harvest Bakers at 17 N. Third St. announced the closure Tuesday morning on Facebook.
 Its owners, George Kelley and his husband, Paul Holje, had put the business up for sale in January.

 "It has truly been a pleasure providing our fresh-baked hospitality to our customers, and we hope that we have served you well," the post stated.

-Kelley said in a phone interview Tuesday morning they had a few people “kick the tires” while it was on the market, but they hadn’t found a buyer yet.
-He said they will probably end up liquidating inventory and selling the downtown property.
+Kelley said in a phone interview Tuesday morning they had a few people "kick the tires" while Dakota Harvest was on the market, but they hadn't found a buyer yet.
+He said they probably will end up liquidating inventory and selling the downtown property.

 "Certainly, we'll still entertain any offers if they come in at the last minute," Kelley said.
 "Otherwise, (we're) probably looking at doing an auction or something for all of the equipment and supplies here, then hopefully somebody is looking for a really great downtown property."

-Kelley and Holje opened Dakota Harvest in May 2006 “with the goal of bringing something special to our downtown,” they wrote in the post.
-More than 80 percent of the ingredients they used in their products came from with 200 miles of the bakery, they added.
+Kelley and Holje opened Dakota Harvest in May 2006 "with the goal of bringing something special to our downtown," they wrote in the post.
+At least 80 percent of the ingredients they used in their products came from with 200 miles of the bakery, they added.

 "The highest quality food drove our vision, but none of this would have been possible without the dedication and commitment of our staff," they wrote in the post.